MischaU8/yumyum/modelling/create-a-shoe-midsole_PO7xSU8O5wI.md

 Uploaded: 2023-05-04

-yum yum Floyd here with a quick look at creating a shoe midsole and plasticity start by creating two simple curves a top view silhouette of a midsole and a side profile curve with some toe
+yum yum Floyd here with a quick look at creating a shoe midsole in Plasticity start by creating two simple curves a top view silhouette of a midsole and a side profile curve with some toe